Bernard Hinault, 1982 Tour de France – Tour de France Edition of 150

 Hinault was a master against the clock.
 This image captures Hinault in yellow at the stage 19 time trial, on his way to capturing what would be his third of four stage victories at that year’s Tour de France.
 Of his four stage victories, three came from individual time trials.
 His final stage victory came from a bunch sprint at the last stage in Paris on the Champs Elysees.
 Securing his fourth overall Tour de France victory, Hinault also accomplished the rare Giro-Tour double.

-See important information in the detailed product description area below.
+More information is in the detailed product description area below.

 Description